Deriving the von Neumann equation from the Majorana-Bloch equation for arbitrary spin in any state: Abstract

 \section{Abstract}

 After publishing the derivation from the classical Bloch equation to the quantum von Neumann equation to the Schrödinger--Pauli equation for spin-\(\tfrac{1}{2}\), we proposed renaming the Bloch equation to the Majorana--Bloch equation because Majorana's work predated Bloch's in the presentation of the Bloch equation by 14 years.
-Here, we generalize our previous derivation to higher spins or angular momenta in coherent pure states.
+Here, we first generalize our previous derivation to higher spins or angular momenta in coherent pure states.
 Using the polynomial representation of the coherent-state projector, we derive an invertible mapping from the Majorana--Bloch equation to the von Neumann equation, establishing a one-to-one correspondence between these two formalisms.
-Application of the Ehrenfest theorem also shows that expectation values in these states reproduce the classical equation of motion.
+Application of the Ehrenfest theorem also shows that expectation values in these states reproduce the classical equation of motion as expected.
+Then, we obtain arbitrary spin-$s$ states by symmetrizing tensor products of spin-$\tfrac{1}{2}$ primitives, in accordance with the Majorana construction or the Schur--Weyl duality.